 After roasting, the hull is removed from the bean and the inner nib is extracted.
 The nibs are then ground into a fine powder, which contains cocoa solids and cocoa butter.
 The cocoa butter usually liquifies from the frictional heat while grinding the nibs.

-This liquified form of pulverized cocoa nibs is referred to as cocoa liquor.
+This liquefied form of pulverized cocoa nibs is referred to as cocoa liquor.

 Cocoa liquor, baking chocolate, cocoa powder, and cocoa butter can be blended with various ingredients to create an endless number of cocoa products.